awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-scheduledaction.md

 Specifies a scheduled scaling action for an Amazon EC2 Auto Scaling group, changing the number of servers available for your application in response to predictable load changes\.

 **Important**
-If you have rolling updates enabled, you must suspend scheduled actions before you can update the Auto Scaling group\.
-You can suspend processes by using the [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) for the `AWS::AutoScaling::AutoScalingGroup` resource \(recommended\), the AWS CLI, or the Amazon EC2 Auto Scaling API\.
-For more information about suspending scheduled actions, see [Suspending and Resuming Scaling Processes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+When you update a stack with an Auto Scaling group and scheduled action, AWS CloudFormation always sets the min size, max size, and desired capacity properties of your group to the values that are defined in the `AWS::AutoScaling::AutoScalingGroup` section of your template\.
+However, you might not want CloudFormation to do that when you have a scheduled action in effect\.
+You can use an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to prevent CloudFormation from changing the min size, max size, or desired capacity property values during a stack update unless you modified the individual values in your template\.
-When you update a stack with an Auto Scaling group and scheduled action, AWS CloudFormation always sets the min size, max size, and desired capacity properties of your Auto Scaling group to the values that are defined in the `AWS::AutoScaling::AutoScalingGroup` resource of your template, even if a scheduled action is in effect\.
-However, you might not want AWS CloudFormation to change any of the group size property values, such as when you have a scheduled action in effect\.
-You can use an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to prevent AWS CloudFormation from changing the min size, max size, or desired capacity property values during a stack update unless you modified the individual values in your template\.
+If you have rolling updates enabled, before you can update the Auto Scaling group, you must suspend scheduled actions by specifying an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) for the Auto Scaling group\.
+You can find sample update policies for rolling updates in the [Examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html#aws-properties-as-group--examples) section of the `AWS::AutoScaling::AutoScalingGroup` documentation\.

-For more information, see [Scheduled Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/schedule_time.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Scheduled Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/schedule_time.html) and [Suspending and Resuming Scaling Processes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Syntax<a name="aws-resource-as-scheduledaction-syntax"></a>